dataminelab/datareporter/SETUP.md

 ### Debugging notes

-If you are working on Visual Studio Code follow this [tutorial](https://redash.io/help/open-source/dev-guide/debugging) then you can run the debugging session following below:
+If you are working on Visual Studio Code follow the [debugging guide](/docs/open-source/dev-guide/debugging/) then you can run the debugging session following below:

 ```sh
 pip install ptvsd # install below library